 What is the difference between CCMA and CMA?

 Both are certifications for medical assistants.
 The difference is that they are given by different certification bodies.
-A CCMA certification is awarded to medical assistants who pass the exam given by the NHA.
+A CCMA certification is awarded to medical assistants who pass the exam given by the NHA and wants to be a clinical medical assistant.
 A CMA certification is awarded to medical assistants who pass the exam given by the American Association of Medical Assistants.
 You can learn more about CCMA vs. CMA vs. RMA here.

 Is CCMA a good certification?

 Yes, it is proof that a medical assistant has the knowledge and competence needed to do their jobs effectively.
 A CCMA certification is respected and valued by employers.

 The exam covers a wide range of topics, many of which are complex and clinical.
 In other words, it can be challenging.
 However, the results show that the exam is still manageable.
 It has a fairly high pass rate of 77%.
 Most people that sufficiently prepare for the exam end up performing well.

 How long should I study for the exam?

 As with any exam, the earlier you start studying, the better.
 It is best to give yourself a couple of months to prepare for the CCMA exam.
 This will give you plenty of time to review all the topics and identify what areas you need to work on more.

 How long does it take to complete a medical assistant program?

 The length of the program will vary depending on where you take it.
 Medical assistant programs offered at postsecondary institutions such as community colleges or vocational schools can take anywhere from 9 months to 2 years to complete.
 Online medical assistant certification programs are generally shorter and take a few months to finish.